High School Student Scholarships

 CollegeAmerica provides valuable scholarship opportunities to students who are graduating from high school:

 Presidential Scholarship: The Presidential Scholarship provides Full-Tuition.
 Each on-ground campus of CollegeAmerica can award the Presidential Scholarship each year to a graduating high school student, if all criteria are met.
 A CollegeAmerica representative will administer an approved test at high schools throughout the college’s region.
 The student in each region who scores highest on this test and also gets the highest ACT score (24 minimum) may be awarded this full-tuition scholarship.
-To stay eligible for the scholarship, the recipient must keep a cumulative GPA of 3.8 and maintain at least 94% attendance.
+To stay eligible for the scholarship, the recipient must keep a cumulative GPA of 3.0.
 One Presidential Scholarship can be awarded each year at each campus location.

 Counselor’s Choice Scholarship: Each year, two Counselor’s Choice Scholarship certificates will be given to a high school counselor at each high school where a college representative makes a presentation.
 The high school counselor may award the certificates to two graduating high school seniors.
 If you qualify, you’ll receive an award of either $15,000 toward an associate’s degree or $25,000 toward a bachelor’s degree.